N. Korea fires ballistic missile into East Sea: JCS | Yonhap News Agency

 N. Korea fires ballistic missile into East Sea: JCS

-SEOUL, July 19 (Yonhap) -- North Korea fired an apparent ballistic missile into the East Sea on Wednesday, the Joint Chiefs of Staff (JCS) said.
+SEOUL, July 25 (Yonhap) -- North Korea fired an apparent ballistic missile into the East Sea late Monday, the Joint Chiefs of Staff (JCS) said.

-The military is still analyzing the launch to learn the type of missile fired, according to the JCS.
+The North's latest missile launch comes as a nuclear-powered U.S. submarine, USS Annapolis, arrived at a naval base in South Korea's southern island of Jeju as part of efforts to bolster joint deterrence against North Korea's evolving threats.

-The missile launch comes one day after South Korea and the United States held the inaugural meeting of the Nuclear Consultative Group (NCG), designed to bolster U.S. extended deterrence to South Korea.
+North Korea fired two ballistic missiles into the East Sea on Wednesday, followed by multiple cruise missile launches on Saturday.

-It also comes a week after Pyongyang test fired a Hwasong-18 solid-fuel intercontinental ballistic missile (ICBM) that marked its 12th ICBM launch since the start of last year.
+The military is analyzing the North's latest missile launch to determine the exact type of the missile fired, according to the JCS.

 (END)